I was recently asked to guide a memorial service. It was a rather stunning request to me. I honestly thought they’d change their minds.

 They didn’t.
 I did it.

-Now I’ve been leading events for quite a long time.
+I’ve been leading events for quite a long time.
 Some have been full of people.
 Many have gone well, according to many involved.
+I’ve been the priest at a wedding.
+I’ve helped organize protests.
+Guided prayers barefoot in the snow, in the woods at night.
 I’ve never done anything like this before.

 This man, Michael, loved the trees and the waterways.
 He spent his life learning sacred and spiritual arts of many cultures.
 He was a living challenges to expand our sense of family to include the whole World.
 So we talked about the Earth and the many cultures Michael honored and learned from.
 He found harmony within himself not in spite of the diversity of his experience, but because of it.